Lawfare: Commentary

 Harvard School of Law professor Jack Goldsmith, an opponent to the expansion of international human rights and universal jurisdiction, states in his book The Terror Presidency that Defense Secretary Donald Rumsfeld was concerned with the possibility of lawfare waged against Bush administration officials, and that Rumsfeld "could expect to be on top of the list".
 Rumsfeld addresses the effects of lawfare in his memoir Known and Unknown.

-During a panel discussion on lawfare at the 2024 Vancouver International Security Summit Panelist Cynthia Alkon, law professor and director of the Texas A&M University Criminal Law, Justice & Policy Program, and instructor of the first university class on lawfare in the United States at Texas A&M Law School said, "A lot of lawyers don’t know they are in a case of lawfare."
+During a panel discussion on lawfare at the 2024 Vancouver International Security Summit Panelist Cynthia Alkon, law professor and director of the Texas A&M University Criminal Law, Justice & Policy Program, and instructor of the first university class on lawfare in the United States at Texas A&M Law School said, "A lot of lawyers don't know they are in a case of lawfare."
 Alkon went on to described the primary form of lawfare as "a state acting through corporations and lawyers to file injunctions and lawsuits against investigative reporters, researchers, and security consultants warning against various forms of contentious action covertly taken by that state against others."

-At the same 2024 Vancouver International Security Summit, Panelist Scott McGregor, a former military and RCMP intelligence official, cited his work as an author resulted in a defamation claim against him and his co-author, Ina Mitchell, by a group associated with the Chinese Communist Party (CCP).
-"In lawfare, there is an intention to suppress what you’re saying, to deter," said McGregor, noting that the authors became a target of the CCP despite British Columbia's new law to prevent strategic litigation against public participation (SLAPP).
+At the same 2024 Vancouver International Security Summit, Panelist Scott McGregor, a former military and RCMP intelligence official, cited his work as an author resulted in a defamation claim against him and his co-author, Ina Mitchell, by a group believed to be associated with the Chinese Communist Party (CCP).
+McGregor and Mitchell wrote about an unsolved 2020 murder of a Chinese national named Bo Fan.
+"In lawfare, there is an intention to suppress what you're saying, to deter," said McGregor, noting that the authors became a target of the CCP despite British Columbia's new law to prevent strategic litigation against public participation (SLAPP).

+In a February 2026 ruling, British Columbia Supreme Court Justice David Layton explicitly characterized the defamation lawsuit against McGregor and Mitchell as lawfare designed to silence critical coverage of matters of significant public interest.
+Layton rejected claims of bias or malice with the journalists' work and upheld defense under British Columbia's Protection of Public Participation Act (PPPA), awarding full indemnity for legal costs, warning that such strategic litigation could chill future journalistic scrutiny despite existing anti-SLAPP safeguards.